Frequently Asked Questions

 What are the benefits of the OT and SLP assessing and treating together?

 Many of the clients we serve have complex needs in a variety of areas.
-When we work together, we gain a better understanding of how various parts of the brain impact each other.
+When we work together, we can best devise strategies that overlap all areas for best outcomes.

 Here are some examples:

-A child with sensory processing needs requires the assistance of an OT to become more regulated so he can focus and learn during language activities.
+A child with sensory processing needs benefits from the assistance of an OT to become more regulated so he can focus and learn during language activities.

-A youth with difficulties with reading and writing will often make faster gains in these areas if the OT works on the fine motor components such as pencil grip and letter formation, while the SLP works on reading comprehension and organization of ideas when writing.
+A youth with difficulties with reading and writing will often make faster gains with an integrated approach; the OT works on the fine motor components such as pencil grip and letter formation, while the SLP works on reading comprehension and organization of ideas when writing.

-Adults with developmental delays frequently benefit from the efforts of the OT to increase their involvement in meaningful activities, to create a foundation for the development of communication skills.
+Adults with developmental delays frequently benefit from the efforts of the OT to increase their involvement in meaningful activities, which then creates a foundation for the development of communication skills.

 What is the role of the therapy assistants?